-- The Faculty of Medicine of McGill University was founded in 1829.
+⏳ The McGill Faculty of Medicine was founded in 1829.
 It was McGill's first faculty.

-- William Leslie Logie, awarded the degree of Doctor of Medicine and Surgery in 1833, was McGill's first grad and Canada's first medicine graduate.
+⏳ William Leslie Logie, awarded the degree of Doctor of Medicine and Surgery in 1833, was McGill's first graduate and Canada's first medicine graduate.

-- For the ninth year in a row, McGill University is ranked first in the medical-doctoral category in Maclean’s magazine’s annual issue devoted to Canadian universities.
+⏳ For the tenth year in a row, McGill University is ranked first in the medical-doctoral category in Maclean’s magazine’s annual issue devoted to Canadian universities.

 In addition to medicine, the Faculty encompasses three allied health sciences schools: Nursing, Physical & Occupational Therapy and Communication Sciences and Disorders.
 There are over 80 departments, and numerous institutes and centres, among them, the Life Sciences Complex, the renowned Centre for Studies in Aging, the cutting-edge Arnold and Blema Steinberg Medical Simulation Centre, and the McGill University and Génome Québec Innovation Centre.
 As a leader in health care in Quebec, Canada and the world, the Faculty is strongly rooted in the three traditional pillars: health sciences education, research and patient care, as well as the modern equivalents of health policy and advocacy.